mth229/mth229.github.io/calculator.md

 Powers are different.
 This value will be an error `10^(-2)`, but `10.0^(-2)` will not.

-> In base `julia`, if possible,  functions are [type stable](http://docs.julialang.org/en/latest/manual/faq/#why-does-julia-give-a-domainerror-for-perfectly-sensible-operations).
+> In base `Julia`, if possible,  functions are [type stable](http://docs.julialang.org/en/latest/manual/faq/#why-does-julia-give-a-domainerror-for-perfectly-sensible-operations).
 This means, the type of the output depends
 > on the type of the input -- not the value.
 In this case, integer powers and bases
 > are expected to return integer answers, which $10^{-2}$ is not.